OrenCPC/guide-add-to-mobile-wallet-android/README.md

 #### Step 3 - Initialize the VisaPushProvisioningInterface instance and implement the VisaPushProvisioningListener

+Initialize the VisaPushProvisioningInterface instance in the init() method of your class:
+`
+pushProvisioningInterface = VisaPushProvisioningInterfaceFactory.createPushProvisioningInterface(this)
+`

 Declare the VisaPushProvisioningListener methods, we will implement them later: